internet-identity-labs/nfid-docs/content/en/features/prove-your-humanity.md

 Ever wonder why every application individually asks you to submit your phone number and verify it with a code they send?
 It's because you don't have a wallet you could store a verified phone number credential in!
 Well, now you do.

-## Share your verified phone number credential with an application
+## Prove your humanity to an application

 Applications will want to know you have a verified phone number for a variety of reasons, but primarily they want to know you're a human being who hasn't yet created an account with them before.
 Since you likely only have one mobile number you pay for, sharing proof of this credential ends up being a low-effort way for applications to reasonably make that assumption.